Order parameters for individual leaflets

 frequency: !Once

-is especially useful for the Local classification method which is very computationally expensive.
+is especially useful for the local and clustering classification methods which are computationally expensive.

 Every N frames